ndim/erlusb/README.rst

 This requires that a number of software packages are installed, such as autoconf_, automake_, erlang_, gcc_, libtool_, GNU make_, and more.

+It might also be possible to build in the source directory ("./configure && make && make install"), but this is not tested regularly.

 .. _autoconf: http://www.gnu.org/software/autoconf/
 .. _automake: http://www.gnu.org/software/automake/